Lakorthus/100-days-of-code/README.md

 **Thoughts**: Finally I could undestand what is React and how to use the props to create a simple React application.

+### Day 47: Nov 8, Tuesday

+**Today's Progress**: I have learned how to use the React package to create a simple Movie application.
+I have learned how to use the props to create a simple React application.

+**Thoughts**: Everyday I am learning more and more about React, I am so grateful for the support of the School of Code team.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)